debezium/container-images/README-build.md

 You can specify two environment variables that control where the images are pushed to after build:

 * `DEBEZIUM_DOCKER_REGISTRY_PRIMARY_NAME`: name of the first registry to use.
-This defaults to `debezium`, so that the images are pushed to the official Docker Registry.
+This defaults to `quay.io/debezium`, so that the images are pushed to the Quay.io Registry.
 * `DEBEZIUM_DOCKER_REGISTRY_SECONDARY_NAME`: name to use for the second registry.
-This defaults to `quay.io/debezium`.
+This defaults to `debezium`, which results into publishing the images to the Docker Registry.

-To run the build locally you can modify this variables.
+To run the build locally you can modify these variables.

 For example, you can run a [local registry](https://docs.docker.com/registry/deploying/) and deploy the images to your local registry.